bsafdi/GCE-2FIG/docs/README.md

 ## The likelihood Function

 The `GCE-2FIG` code package uses the likelihood function presented in 1705.00009.
-The likelihood is imlemented in the file `likelihood.pyx` in the `python/` subfolder.
+The likelihood is implemented in the file `likelihood.pyx` in the `python/` subfolder.
 The sky is spatially binned in a cartesian grid, and the data consists of the number of pulsar candidates detected in each bin.
-The model parameters characterize the disk and Bulge point source populations, and as we scan over the model parameters we calculated the expected number of detected sources in each bin, utlizing the _Fermi_-provided efficiency function for detecting sources at a given flux and spatial position.
+The model parameters characterize the disk and Bulge point source populations, and as we scan over the model parameters we calculated the expected number of detected sources in each bin, utilizing the _Fermi_-provided efficiency function for detecting sources at a given flux and spatial position.
 The likelihood is then given by the product over all pixels of the Poisson probabilities to observe the data counts given the predicted model counts.

 As an option, we also incorporate the prior distribution in 1705.00009.